Enplug/app-seed/README.md

 ![Player ScreenShot](./img/player-screenshot.png)
 [Player SDK - Github](https://github.com/Enplug/js-player-sdk)

-In the Player SDK, we are using the [YouTube API](https://developers.google.com/youtube/iframe_api_reference) and [youtube-player](https://www.npmjs.com/package/youtube-player) `npm` dependency to display different YouTube videos on screen.
-We are able to use the Player SDK methods to effectively show the player on screen, grab our asset data, then load the respective video onscreen.
+In the player portion of our applications, we are able to use the Player SDK methods to effectively grab our asset data stored in the Value object, load our content, then start the enplug player

 We use several different methods in our player application including `enplug.appStatus.start()` which tells the player it's ready to be rendered, and `enplug.appStatus.hide()` to let the server know when our video is done playing.